 The Selkirk Rex is not as stocky as many other flat-faced breeds.
-This cat also has plenty of energy.
+This cat also has energy.
 Since it’s advisable for most pedigrees to live indoors, you’d need to give a Selkirk Rex plenty of attention and toys to play with.

-The British Shorthair is one of the most popular pedigree cats.
+The British Shorthair cat is one of the most popular pedigree cats.
 This cat is calm, affectionate, and doesn’t need much exercise.

 It’s easy to fall in love with a British Shorthair’s eyes.
 Their eyes are big and round and make the cat look constantly surprised.
 The British Shorthair has a reasonably flat face, but the nose is not squashed.

 British Shorthair cats tend to be very big and stocky.
 They don’t tend to experience as many health problems as the Persian or the Scottish Fold.

 The Bombay cat is the most talkative of all cats with flat faces.
 It’s also probably the most active.
 Like the Selkirk Rex, this cat is thin and agile rather than big and stocky.

 Burmese cats are either solid brown in color, or have Siamese points (beige, grey, or blue).
 Most show-worthy cats are brown, but some Cat Associations do recognize the Siamese markings.